Cloufish/k8s-home-ops/README.md

 6. However, **even better option** is to use VSCode Extension to automatically (This is tricky in Windows environment)

 ### TODO:
-- [ ] Pre-commits hook with Linting and Secret Detection
 - [X] [descheduler](https://github.com/kubernetes-sigs/descheduler)
 - [ ] NetBox
 - [ ] Tandoor